AlekseiRbo/XML/README.md

 	</user>
 ```

 32. Make a commit in one line.
-`git add . && git commit -am "Create 'preferences.xml' and 'sklls.xml'"`
+`git acm "Create 'preferences.xml' and 'sklls.xml'"`

 33. Send 2 files at once to an external repository.
 `git push`